 Pediatric Orthopedic Specialist in Greater Detroit

 Christopher Minnock, MD is an orthopedic surgeon and a pediatric orthopedic specialist with extensive experience in the care and treatment of children and adolescents.
 He focused entirely on this age range and treats a wide variety of conditions that affect the growing child.
-After working at the Children’s Hospital of Michigan for the past 5 years, he has joined the Michigan Orthopaedic Surgeons group and Beaumont hospital system.
-He now sees patients in offices located in Royal Oak, Troy, Southfield and West Bloomfield.
+After working at the Children’s Hospital of Michigan for 5 years, he has joined the Michigan Orthopaedic Surgeons group and Beaumont hospital system since 2022.
+He now sees patients in offices located in Royal Oak, Troy, Southfield and Shelby township.
+Dr. Minnock also sees patient at Henry Ford West Bloomfield and downtown Detroit.

 Dr. Minnock earned his undergraduate degree from Cornell University, graduating cum laude.
 He then earned his MD from Georgetown University.
 He went on complete an orthopedic surgery residency at the University of Arizona in Tucson where he received broad training in orthopedic surgery, including extensive training for the treatment of traumatic injuries.
 He then completed a fellowship in pediatric orthopedic surgery at Mott Children’s Hospital at the University of Michigan.

-Dr. Minnock serves as an assistant clinical professor at the Michigan State School of Medicine DO program.
-He works with and teaches resident physicians in training from multiple orthopedic surgery residency programs in the greater Detroit area.
+Dr. Minnock serves as a clinical professor at Oakland University School of Medicine.
+He works with and teaches resident physicians in training at Beaumont Royal Oak and Henry Ford.

 You can contact Dr. Minnock’s office to make an appointment at (833) 667-3627